MahiSharma05/BridgeLabz-Training/README.md

-BridgeLabz-Training

-# 👤 Trainee Details
+# BridgeLabz-Training

-Name: Mahi Sharma
+Trainee: Mahi Sharma

 Organization: BridgeLabz Solutions Pvt.
 Ltd.

-# 📖 About This Repository
+# About This Repository

 This repository documents my daily learning journey at BridgeLabz, focusing on Core Java, problem-solving, and scenario-based programming.

 It is continuously updated with assignments, hands-on labs, and practice problems.The purpose of this repository is to maintain a transparent and structured record of my progress, showcasing consistency, learning discipline, and practical Java skills.

-# 🎯 Repository Goals
+# Repository Goals

 - Track daily learning and coding activities